psi4/psi4/doc/sphinxman/source/scf.rst

 cost are directly determined by the size of the integration grid, so selection of the grid is important.
 This COSX implementation uses two separate grids.
 The SCF algorithm is first converged on a smaller grid, followed by a final SCF iteration on a larger grid.
+This results in numerical errors comparable to performing the entire SCF on the expensive larger grid at a computational cost much closer to the smaller grid.
 The size of the initial grid is controlled by the keywords |scf__cosx_radial_points_initial| and |scf__cosx_spherical_points_initial|.
 The final grid is controlled by |scf__cosx_radial_points_final| and
 |scf__cosx_spherical_points_final|.
 The defaults for both grids aim to balance